Office of Multicultural Affairs

 Research has shown that students who know and understand their own identities are more likely to succeed academically.
 Our worldviews are shaped by our lived experiences and cultural connections.
 Many students have been socialized by their own families and communities and an aspect of that socialization is cultural.
 Our office seeks to affirm the cultural identity development of students to help them stay grounded and empower them to thrive holistically.

-The entire campus community must work to build and sustain an environment that was designed for the success of all students.
-This work begins with understanding social justice, racial justice, and liberation.
-That includes intentional engagement in the unlearning required to connect authentically with others and build meaningful relationships.
-This is the basis for our work to provide social justice education on campus.
+We collaborate with the Center for Public Service, the Office of EDI and other campus partners to ensure our university is designed for the success of all students.
+This is the basis for our work to provide intercultural education on campus.
 We offer spaces to learn common language and terminology, engage in intergroup dialogue, and explore resources that include the work of subject matter experts who create theory and best practices through lived experience as well as research.